Josh Lambo has one of the strongest right legs in the National Football League.

 In 2008, Lambo was the No. 8 overall pick in Major League Soccer’s (MLS) draft by FC Dallas.
 As fate would have it, that would be the beginning of the end of Lambo’s career on the pitch.
 Over the course of the next four years, Lambo dealt with a broken jaw, minimal playing time and several coaching changes that all but ended his future in both the MLS and with Team U.S. Soccer.

-After being waived by the MLS in 2012, Lambo returned to Wisconsin to ponder his future.
+After being waived by the MLS in 2012, Lambo returned to Wisconsin.
 Encouraged by his mom, Irene, who suggested he finish college and try his hand at placekicking, Lambo sought assistance from former University of Wisconsin kicker Tyler Mehlhaff, who also had kicked for the NFL’s New Orleans Saints.
 Lambo’s older brother, Zack, had played soccer at Wisconsin at the same time Mehlhaff kicked for the Badgers and he helped put them in touch.
-Mehlhaff helped Lambo refine his kicking swing and within a matter of months, Lambo enrolled at Texas A&M where he walked onto the football team.
+Mehlhaff helped Lambo refine his kicking swing, and within a matter of months, Lambo enrolled at Texas A&M where he walked onto the football team.

 Lambo played sparingly for the Aggies in 2012, but he won the placekicking job in College Station in 2013 and over the course of the 2013-14 seasons, he hit kicks at an astonishing rate, converting 21 of 25 field goals with a long of 50 and 109 of 110 point after tries.
 One of those made field goals was a 33-yarder as time expired to give Texas A&M a 41-38 win over Mississippi in 2013 for the Aggies’ first walk-off victory in more than two decades.